msv-lab/modus-openjdk-images-case-study/README.md

 Although, note of course that not all combinations are valid, e.g. using a windows architecture is required for a windows based variant.

-Also, note that the version + runtime + arch may still not be enough to identify a binary to fetch, since one needs to consider which libc was used, e.g. musl or glibc.
+Also, note that the version + java type + arch may still not be enough to identify a binary to fetch, since one needs to consider which libc was used, e.g. musl or glibc.
 (Maybe we should add this to the variables?)